 This month, March 2018, marks the fourth anniversary of Medicine and Faith.
 As this anniversary has approached I have been reviewing what we have accomplished so far and have been considering goals and priorities for the future.

 How do you measure success in a project like this?
-The ultimate goal of the site, as described in our About page, is to promote understanding of the Lord and his church, in the context of a discussion about medicine and health.
+The ultimate goal of the site is to promote understanding of the Lord and his church, in the context of a discussion about medicine and health.
 I want to serve the Lord by writing things which are true, and which help people to understand and grow closer to him.
 I wish to clearly explain what I believe, why I believe it, and how that belief influences my life and my work as a doctor.
 To the extent that I have done this, I can claim success.
 And when I review the last four years I am still pleased with the substance of what I have written when measured against that purpose.
 But quite honestly, success at this primary purpose is a little hard to measure, and I have contented myself with getting only occasional glimpses at it.